mseif7/MTRX2700-Major-Project/README.md

 <!-- Module 7 info -->
 ## Module 7 - LED Lights
+Module 7 is responsible for the function of the LED's of the DragonBoard.
+This module will take in the remaining number of stock and depending on the amount remaining, the LED lights will act as a ‘progress bar’ and display the percentage of stock remaining as a ‘progress bar’.

 ### About Module 7 Code
+The required inputs for the module are the maximum number of boxes, and the remaining number of boxes.
+From these variables, another variable is calculated named ratio, which as the name suggests is a ratio of the remaining boxes with the total.
+The program then goes through a series of if statements to determine which range the value ratio lies between.
+The if statements are set up in order to 'round' ratio to the nearest eigth, to provide the most accurate progress bar.
+Once the range is found, another variable led_num is given a specific value.
+This value will later determine the number of LEDs which are illuminated.

+The values of PORTB and PORTJ are then set.
+DDRB = 0xFF and DDRJ = 0xFF sets both PORTB and PORTJ as outputs.
+PTJ = 0x00 then enables LEDs.
+After this we can then set the value of PORTB to the number we assigned earlier to led_num.
+The LEDs on the dragonboard should then be illuminated with the corresponding amount of LEDs turned on.
+For example, if there are 80 total boxes and 10 boxes are remaining, one LED should be illuminated to symbolise one eigth (12.5%) of the stock remaining.

 ### Instructions for Module 7
+For testing module individually:
+1. Manually declare the maximum amount of boxes and remaining number of boxes.
+This can be done at the top of main (eg for maximum boxes to be 80, write int max_boxes = 80;).
+2. Connect the device to the dragonboard
+3. 2.
+Run the debugger in the IDE
+4. Run the code using the right pointing green Start/Continue arrow.
+5. The corresponding number of LEDs should light up depending on the number of max boxes and remaining boxes you inputed.

 ### Details about Testing Procedures for Module 7
+Testing the LEDs are functioning correctly can be done easily.
+The user needs to change the values of max boxes and remaining boxes and observe if the correct amount of LEDs are illuminating.
+For example, make max_boxes = 80 and rem_boxes = 40.
+It can be seen that 50% of the boxes are remaining.
+Therefore we should obviously expected half (4/8) LEDs to be illuminated.
+If this is the case, the module is working correctly.

 <p align="right">(<a href="#top">back to top</a>)</p>